-- Mileage Requirements Between Shows.
-No person may judge two (2) shows within two hundred (200) miles (321.869 km) of each other within thirty (30) days.
-Exception: Europe (Zone 12).
-No person may judge two (2) shows within 250 kilometers (155.3 miles) of each other within 30 days within the same European country.
-This mileage requirement does not apply if the shows are held in different European countries. - 2.
-Number Of Shows. - a.
+- a.
 Restricted Number.
-No person may judge more than two (2) approved shows, excluding Special APHA Paint Events, major livestock shows, state fair shows, county fair shows, and district fair shows, or single classes in one (1) state of the United States, one province of Canada or one (1) country other than the U.S. and Canada during one (1) calendar year.
-Exception: Europeanonly judges may judge up to three (3) approved shows in one(1) country during one (1) calendar year. - b.
+No person may judge more than two (2) approved shows, excluding one or two judge shows held separately from a POR.
+Special APHA Paint Events, major livestock shows, state fair shows, county fair shows, and district fair shows, or single classes in one (1) state of the United States, one province of Canada or one (1) country other than the U.S. and Canada during one (1) calendar year.
+Exception: European-only judges may judge up to three (3) approved shows in one(1) country during one (1) calendar year. - b.
 Required Number.
-An approved APHA judge must judge at least one APHA horse show each year in order to maintain their APHA judges status excluding Special APHA Paint Events. - Judging Consecutive Shows.
-No judge shall officiate two (2) consecutive times at the same show or set of shows or contest. - Judges Involved In Show Management.
+An approved APHA judge, in the United States and Canada, must judge at least one APHA horse show each year in order to maintain their APHA judges status including but not limited to Special APHA Paint Events. - Judging Consecutive Shows.
+No judge shall officiate two (2) consecutive times at the same show or set of shows or contest.
+Exception one or two judge shows held separately from a POR. - Judges Involved In Show Management.
 Any APHA approved judge involved in the management of a show cannot officiate as a judge at that show. - E. JUDGING COMMITMENT.
 After acceptance of a judging commitment, a judge shall endeavor, with all reasonable effort, to fulfill the commitment. - Inability to fulfill the commitment.
 A judge shall timely communicate to show managers any inability to fulfill commitment, so as to allow the show manager maximum time in which to seek a suitable replacement.
-Additionally, the judge shall immediately file with the Association an explanation (written or electronically) of such inability to meet his commitment, specifying the date and manner in which he communicated to the show and with whom he communicated. - 2.
-Arriving At Prescribed Time.
+Additionally, the judge shall immediately file with the Association an explanation (written or electronically) of such inability to meet his commitment, specifying the date and manner in which he communicated to the show and with whom he communicated. - Arriving At Prescribed Time.
 A judge, upon arrival in a city in which he is to officiate should contact an official of the show or contest and advise him of his presence and location.
-A judge not showing up at the prescribed time without reasonable explanation may be suspended from judging for one year.

-Judge Unable To Complete Judging Assignment At Show.
+A judge not showing up at the prescribed time without reasonable explanation may be suspended from judging for one year. - Judge Unable To Complete Judging Assignment At Show.
 Any judge who is unable to complete his judging assignment at the show after arriving on the show grounds shall submit a statement to the APHA.
 The show management shall select a suitable replacement and notify the APHA in writing.